shwetamasrani/Vision-Based-Automatic-Door-Entry-System/README.md

 # Face Detection
 Face detection is done using Haar like features of ***Viola Jones*** algorithm which uses a Cascading Classifier

+# Mask Detection
+Mask Detection is done using CNN model with 2 convolution layers and 2 fully connected layers and accuracy is 95%